 5 Ways to Maintain Healthy Boundaries When You are Still in a Relationship With Your Abusive Parent

-In my line of work, I find that most people who were abused by their parents while growing up continue to be in a relationship with their abusive parents, long after they have left home.
+There are a lot of people who were abused by their parents while growing up continue to be in a relationship with their abusive parents, long after they have left home.
 They also continue to be emotionally or verbally abused by their parents as an adult.
 What’s worse is that they recognize they are being abused, but they feel like they are not able to prevent it.
 When asked why they continue to subject themselves to the abusive tactics within the relationship, I am often given responses like “because it’s my mom/dad” or “I have to respect them because it’s my mom/dad.”
 The abusive tactics that they are subjected to in adulthood can vary from name-calling, to being cursed out, being manipulated or used for money, only being available on their terms, being made fun of, being scolded or talked about negatively in front of others, or being told that they were never good enough etc. While a person is being subjected to abuse, they often revert to the same survival methods they used as a child: ignoring it, dissociating, using distraction (for example turning the radio or tv up loud, or changing the subject), allowing the abuse to continue while not responding to it, or avoiding their parents until they are unavoidable.
 Although these tactics used allows you to survive in the moment, you continue to internalize those hurtful words and emotions.
 Anger and resentment continue to build; however, these emotions are never really expressed in a healthy way, but rather they are stuffed deep down internally.
 There are healthier ways to manage your toxic relationship your parents.
 Here are my suggestions.

 1) Be present, and be mindful of how you feel.
 Be present in the moment and listen to how your mind and your body are responding to what is happening.
 Are you getting anxious, angry, is your chest starting to tighten?
 Once you recognize how you feel both physically and mentally in the moment, you can also learn to identify the trigger to those reactions.
 Was it something that was said?
 Is it just the simple fact that you are even around that person?
 Whatever the case may be, the idea is that you identify what is happening to you so that you can address it.